-How about kids activities in Melbourne where everything is made from ice?
-At the IceBar, everything is made from ice including the walls, tables chairs and bar is made of ice.
+How about some fun family activities in Melbourne where everything is made from ice?
+At the IceBar, everything is made from ice including the walls, tables chairs and bar.

 No need to bring your own warm clothes, IceBar provide you with everything you need including snow cape and gloves to keep you toasty.

 The IceBar is open Thursday to Monday from 11 am and children are welcome until 7 pm.
 Entry to the IceBar starts at $39 per adult and $19 per child.
 This includes all the snow gear and a drink.
 Family passes are $99.
-You can book tickets online here.
+Click here to book tickets online.

 22. Melbourne Museum

-The Melbourne Museum is a great attraction if you are looking for educational things to do in Melbourne for kids.
+The Melbourne Museum is a great attraction if you are looking for educational things to do with kids Melbourne has.
 At the Melbourne Museum they can learn about Victoria’s natural environment, cultures and history through various displays and interactive technology.